Vaizeenu/google-homepage/README.md

 # google-homepage
-A recreation of the google homepage using html and css for educational puprposes.
+A recreation of the google homepage using html and css for educational purposes.

 This is my first attempt to recreate an existing webpage, the google homepage.